1975–76 Kentucky Colonels season: Offseason

-Draft picks
+ABA Draft

+The selection of Lou Silver can be considered the last pick ever made in ABA draft history.

 Preseason transactions

 Prior to the season, ABA Commissioner Dave DeBusschere, urged on by Colonels owner John Y. Brown, Jr., challenged the NBA to a world championship series between the ABA champion Kentucky Colonels and NBA champion Golden State Warriors in which the winner would get $1 million.
 NBA Commissioner Walter Kennedy promptly declined.

 Star center Dan Issel was sold to the Baltimore Claws for $500,000, and soon ended up with the Denver Nuggets.

-Gene Rhodes was named Vice President of Operations and David Vance was named General Manager.
+Gene Rhodes was named vice president of operations and David Vance was named general manager.